copych/ESP32_I2S_Monitor_Recorder/README.md

 OLED display shows some helpful info: D-weighted frequency response, momentary signal form and used dynamic range percentage.

-On clicking "BOOT" key of the devboard the recording is launched.
-Second press stops recording and finalizes the writing of "sound.wav" in the root of the SD (microSD) card.
+On clicking "BOOT" key of the devboard the recording is launched, display shows samples count.
+Second press stops the recording and finalizes the writing of "sound.wav" in the root of the SD (microSD) card.

 ## Connections: